** Sign up below for Scooterjon’s monthly newsletter! Thanks for reading!

 My neurologist now considers me to have Primary Progressive MS (PPMS).
 More MS lesions were found on my spinal cord in October/November 2011.
 Those lesions are now disrupting all of the body functions below my waist including standing, walking, bowels, bladder and balance.

 In November of 2011 Multiple Sclerosis took the use of my legs.
-I can’t walk or even stand up for that matter!
-I never ever thought about this since I’ve been dressing myself.
+I can’t walk or even stand up for that matter.
+I was just 53 years old.
+I’m happy though and I enjoyed those 53 because I put alot of miles on my legs.
+One thing I never ever thought about since I’ve been dressing myself.
 You need to be able to stand up to put on jeans or trousers!
 My wardrobe is now T-shirts, sweatpants for winter, shorts for summer and underwear.

 This is the way I now put on my clothes.
 I sit on my couch or bed, get my feet in the leg holes, then I lean to the left and pull up, then to the right and pull up.
 I usually have to go back and forth two or three times before my leggings are up completely.
 My pride takes a hit though because my wife has to help me dress 90% of the time.
 Many times I’m too fatigued to even lift my arms.

 ** If you have dizzy or vertigo problems going back and forth could make that symptom worse.

 I figure my legs are 40 pounds of dead weight.
 They are absolutely useless!
 I can’t pick up my feet anymore.
 I have to use my hands and arms to move my feet anywhere.
 Even to move them an inch!
 I figure I have to move my feet at least 100 times a day.

 I can still drive my van with the help of hand controls otherwise I ride electric scooters 100% of the time hence my nickname.
 I was a pretty good athlete as a young man but now all I have that works is my upper body!
 However, I tell people I’m not done yet and I’m still on the north side of dirt! lolol